leonardlohky/map_merge_3d/README.md

 Installing
 ----------

 The package is released for ROS Melodic.
+You can install the package through `sudo apt install`:

 ```
 	sudo apt install ros-${ROS_DISTRO}-map-merge-3d
 ```
+Or if you wish to build it through `catkin_make` for modifications later on, `git clone` it to your `catkin_ws/src` folder.
+After that, build the package through `catkin_make`

 Building
 --------